-Research shows our dogs are living longer because we spoil them
+Research shows our fur babies are living longer because we spoil them

 New research by Banfield, the largest vet group in the US, shows that dogs are living longer because owners are happy to spoil them.